ippontech/blog-usa/posts/entando-personas-make-modular-applications-more-manageable.md

 A single person or team may fit and act as more than one Persona at different times.
 Still, larger teams may wish to organize people by their technical or business specialties to parallelize the development process better.

 ## Creators
 Front-end and back-end developers likely find a Creator role similar to their experience.
-Creators are responsible for creating and packaging business capabilities, such as a micro-frontend and its associated microservice or a logo widget that can be reused in several of a company's applications, which can then be pushed to a central hub.
+Creators are responsible for creating and packaging business capabilities, such as a micro-frontend and its associated microservice or a logo widget that can be reused in several of a company's applications, which can then be pushed to a central hub, which may be the official hub hosted by Entando or a internal hub shared throughout a company.
 A Creator can be a single developer, but there is room for design and business people in this role too!
 An entire development team consisting of design, development, testing, and business people can keep internally-created components consistent and aligned with business goals.

 Creators can quickly use the Entando Component Generator to generate the base code for new microservices and micro-frontends.
 The generator leverages [JHipster](https://www.jhipster.tech/) with [JHipster Blueprints](https://www.jhipster.tech/modules/extending-and-customizing/) and aims to accelerate development and standardize technology by allowing developers to quickly spin up new components with a consistent tech stack.